Sleepytale vs Calm: Which Bedtime Story App Is Better for Kids?

 This is the most important thing to understand before comparing features.
 Calm is a meditation and mental wellness platform.
 Bedtime stories are one section inside a much larger app that includes guided meditations, breathing exercises, focus music, movement routines, masterclasses, and sleep tracking.
 That breadth is great for adults who want a single app for their entire wellness routine, but it means the kids' bedtime experience is just one piece of a bigger puzzle that was not designed around children.

-Sleepytale is the opposite.
-Every feature, every design decision, and every piece of content exists to help kids fall asleep with a great story.
+Sleepytale takes the opposite approach.
+The entire app is organized around one job: helping your child wind down with a story that was made for them.
 There is no meditation tab, no daily mindfulness streak, no adult content mixed in alongside your child's stories.
 When you open Sleepytale, you are in a bedtime story app.
-That focus shows up in every part of the experience.
+That singular focus shows up in every corner of the experience.

 Personalized Bedtime Stories vs Calm's Fixed Library